-‘Days Of Our Lives’ Spoilers: Susan’s Mental Breakdown Has Sr. Mary Moira Worried, Kristen Comes To The Rescue
+‘Days Of Our Lives’ Spoilers: Susan’s Mental Breakdown Worries Sister Mary Moira, Kristen Comes To The Rescue

 The news that Will is planning to return to Salem won’t go down well with Susan.
-Days of Our Lives spoilers. via Celeb Dirty Laundry, indicate that she may play on Will’s emotions and remind him of their shared memories.
+Days of Our Lives spoilers, via Celeb Dirty Laundry, indicate that she may play on Will’s emotions and remind him of their shared memories.
 Susan may even break down and beg him not to return to Salem, but to stay in Memphis with her.
-Of course, although Will’s mind has been changed about who he is, the heart cannot flip off emotions.
+Of course, although Will’s mind has been changed about who he is, the heart cannot turn off emotions.
 He will feel sorry for his “mother” as her mental instability begins to show.

 ????????????????